AksoEo/docs/api/logging.md

 | `res_status` | The HTTP status of the response.                                                                              |

 ## User data
 All changes made to user data are logged.
-Previous values of all user data are stored for a customizable amount of time.
+Previous values of all user data are stored for a configurable amount of time.
 The following information is stored:

 | Datum       | Description                                                                                           |
 | ----------- | ----------------------------------------------------------------------------------------------------- |